Fania/magic/readme.md

 - [ ] couch don't regen index on contribute - change _ids and sorting
 - [ ] check if contribute allows higher orders than exist on server at that point
 - [ ] enable a fixed width rather than percentage to allow different line breaks in svg grid
+- [ ] merge sharedLengths into one file via couch? to simplify caching